-sudo -E \$CONDA\EXE < remaining options to conda>
+sudo -E \$CONDA_EXE <remaining options to conda>

-If you look closely at machine-launch-script.sh, you will notice that it always uses the full path to \$CONDA\EXE.
-This is because /etc/sudoers typically doesn't bless our custom install prefix of /opt/conda in the secure\path.
+If you look closely at machine-launch-script.sh, you will notice that it always uses the full path to \$CONDA_EXE.
+This is because /etc/sudoers typically doesn't bless our custom install prefix of /opt/conda in the secure_path.

-You also probably want to include the -E option to sudo (or more specifically --preserve-env=CONDA\DEFAULT\ENV) so that the default choice for the environment to modify is preserved in the sudo environment.
+You also probably want include the -E option sudo more specifically to to (or --preserve-env=CONDA_DEFAULT_ENV) so that the default choice for the environment to modify is preserved in the sudo environment.

-13.6 Running things from your Conda environment with sudo
+14.6 Running things from your Conda environment with sudo

-If you are running other commands using sudo (perhaps to run something under gdb), remember, the secure\path does not include the Conda environment by default and you will need to specify the full path to what you want to run, or in some cases, it is easiest to wrap what you want to run in a full login shell invocation like:
+If you are running other commands using sudo (perhaps to run something under gdb), remember, the secure_path does not include the Conda environment by default and you will need to specify the full path to what you want to run, or in some cases, it is easiest to wrap what you want to run in a full login shell invocation like: